ngParty/ng-metadata/README.md

 **ng-metadata:**
 - can be used as part of an upgrade strategy, which may also include *ng-upgrade*, when migrating to Angular 2
 - uses only pure angular 1 API under the hood
-- templates are the same as in angular 1 ( anyway there will be some automatic way to migrate ng1 templates to ng2 )
+- templates are the same as in angular 1 + optionally binding type determined by template ( ng2 like )
-- supports all kind of strange angular 1 api like creating providers/configuration/runBlocks
+- supports all kind of angular 1 api like creating providers/configuration/runBlocks and much more

 ## Learn